Kailash-Sankar/kain/README.md

 GET  /alert/:alertId - alert by id
 POST /alert -  adds a new alert

+/graphql contains multiple queries, use schema inspector/insomnia file for more info
-/graphql - broadcasts list, broadcast by id and add broadcast
+- broadcasts list, broadcast by id and add broadcast
+- users list
+- audit logs

 ```

 ## todo

-- .env
+- Dockerfile
-- docker build with pm2